sam-nv89/rsschool-cv/cv.md

 Formation of a matrix of goods.
 Preparation of product cards.
 Coordination of orders and control of their execution.
 Pre-sale preparation of goods.
 Inventory.
 Implementation of shipments and preparation of documentation.
 Making report.
 Conducting settlements with suppliers and contractors.
 Implementation of deliveries to the consumer._

 * **December, 2021 &mdash; present**
-_I live in Warsaw, Poland.
+_I am living in Warsaw, Poland.
 I am learning Polish.
 Student of the specialty "Medical caregiver"._

 * **February, 2022 &mdash; present**